tyebanks/outlandish-gatsby-cms/README.md

-# Outlandish-Cayman
+# AS2: PORTFOLIO SITE

-As part of my second Web Design assignment, this project is the final website design for Outlandish Cayman - a company based in the Cayman Islands.
+This is my portfolio website as part of my second Web Design assignment.

 Live Preview [here](https://outlandishcayman.netlify.app/)